manovarma/worldbank-structural-change/README.md

 This project automatically collects annual macroeconomic data from the [World Bank API](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392) and performs a descriptive analysis of long-run structural change in industry and manufacturing across 17 countries from 2000 to 2025.
-All parameters — countries, time horizon, and indicators — are controlled exclusively through a single TOML configuration file.
+All parameters, countries, time horizon, and indicators are controlled exclusively through a single TOML configuration file.
 No code changes are required to alter what is collected.

 ---